Love to Hate You: Chart performance

+"Love to Hate You" is one of Erasure's most successful singles on the UK Singles Chart, peaking at number four.
+It became a top-10 hit in Greece, where it reached number nine; Finland, where it reached number seven; Austria, where it reached number six; Denmark and Ireland, where it reached number five; and Sweden, where it reached number four.
+In West Asia, it became a number-one hit in Israel, peaking at the top position for 4 weeks from 15 October 1991.
+In the US, it reached number 17 on the Billboard Dance Club Play chart, number 10 on the Billboard 12-inch Singles Sales chart, and number six on the Billboard Modern Rock Tracks chart.
+In South America, "Love to Hate You" was a top-10 hit in Colombia, Ecuador, Peru and Uruguay.

 Music video

 The accompanying music video for "Love to Hate You" was directed by British director of music videos and concert films David Mallet.
 It features Erasure performing the song on a futuristic stage with a long, connected runway which extends out into the audience.
 As Bell dances down the runway, it is revealed that the floor is covered in water.
 Vince Clarke is also seen playing a circular keyboard similar to one previously used by Jean-Michel Jarre.
 These shots were filmed after hours in London's Leadenhall Market.
 Mallet told in 2020, "I saw Vince's character as this mad scientist with lots of tape recorders and all of this bizarre electronic equipment.
 His character was based on one of my absolute heroes, Joe Meek.
 'Love to Hate You' was basically Joe Meek, in his house, making these fantastic recordings of Andy."